MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 Microsoft Windows.
 This is significant because PowerShell provides direct access to the underlying framework types and methods.
 As a result, scripts that run on Windows may not run on non-Windows platforms because of the differences in the frameworks.
-For more information about changes in .NET Core, see
-[Breaking changes for migration from .NET Framework to .NET Core][03].
+For more information about changes in .NET Core, see [Breaking changes for migration from .NET Framework to .NET Core][03].

 Each new release of PowerShell is built on a newer version of .NET.
 There can be breaking changes in .NET that affect PowerShell.

+- PowerShell 7.5 - Built on .NET 9.0
 - PowerShell 7.4 - Built on .NET 8.0
 - PowerShell 7.3 - Built on .NET 7.0
 - PowerShell 7.2 (LTS-current) - Built on .NET 6.0 (LTS-current)